JuanRosero97/categories-mern/README.md

 Runs the app in the development mode.\
 Open [http://localhost:5000/Categories] to view it in the browser.

-The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm run start-build-server`